OSCELOT/MyMessages/README.md

 ## Description
 Creates a My Messages module at the course and organization level.
 It lists all courses with messages in the inbox and presents a direct link to the inbox within the appropriate course.

+Recommend to uninstall all previous versions of My Messages so only having one version in use.

 The unm-unmmymessages-3800.2.war (version 2.4.2-3800.2) is the WAR file for Blackboard Learn SaaS 3800.2.0 (not 3800.x.0) only (Original Experience only).

 My Messages (version 2.4.2-3800.2) rebuilt with 3800.2.0 Building Block APIs: Building Blocks API 3800.2.0